 The following are my selections and commentary for the North American Tanka Contest facilitated by Gerald St. Maur in 2001.
+This content (except my opening paragraph and concluding sentence) appeared on the Magpie Productions website, now available only on the Wayback Machine Internet Archives.
 The poems, but not the commentary, also appeared in Countless Leaves, an anthology of tanka published in late 2001 by Inkling Press in Edmonton, Alberta.
 I judged the “modern” category of tanka, and Jan Walls, of Simon Fraser University, judged the “traditional” category.
-Here I also include Jan’s top three winners, but I do not have a record of his honourable mentions or any commentary on his selections.
+Here I also include Jan’s selections and his commentary on each poem, which also appeared on a separate page on the Magpie Productions site, now available only on the Wayback Machine Internet Archives.
+Prizes for this contest were $250, $150, and $100 (in Canadian dollars) for first, second, and third prizes.
 The postscript at the end shares a short summary of the contest from the book’s introduction by Gerald St. Maur.
-To read my poems from this anthology, see also “From Countless Leaves.”
+To read my poems from this anthology, see “From Countless Leaves.”

 Any judge considering tanka for a contest must confront the definition of tanka and his or her tanka aesthetics.
 For me, a tanka is an emotional poetic construct, a present-tense and present-intense conveyance of honesty about the self in the context of nature and/or humanity.
 Formally, in English, the tanka is typically five lines long (adding a title is inappropriate, I feel, in that it’s either redundant because it repeats something in the poem, or its “cheating” because it adds a sixth line).
 Within the five lines, the best tanka typically exhibit a pause or “turn” that introduces tension and the notion of context, where one part of the poem happens in the significant context of the other part.
 Good tanka also have other characteristics, although not all of them are necessarily present in a specific tanka.
 In my selection of tanka in the “modern” category assigned to me, I have tried to choose poems of honest emotional perception, and poems that are well-crafted and thus effortless to read.
 To me, my category could be more accurately defined as “free form” because syllabic (5-7-5-7-7) tanka might still also be “modern” in content and nonsyllabic tanka might still present “traditional” content.
 I hope the poems I’ve chosen demonstrate at least some of the range that’s possible in free-form tanka, with both “modern” and “traditional” topics.
 I offer congratulations to the winners and gratefulness for the opportunity to judge this contest.